innovationOUtside/vce-generic-guide/g-accessibility_classicnb.md

 ### Enabling the Accessibility Toolbar

 If the accessibility toolbar extension is not displayed, you will need to enable it.
-You can do this from the `Nbextensions` tab on the notebook home page: tick the *Accessibility Toolbar* extension to enable the toolbar ({numref}`nb_extensions_accessibility_toolbar`).
+You can do this from the `Nbextensions` tab on the notebook home page (you may need to toggle the extension configurator *disable configuration* option first): tick the *Accessibility Toolbar* extension to enable the toolbar ({numref}`nb_extensions_accessibility_toolbar`).
 When you open a new notebook, the toolbar should be displayed.

 ```{figure} md_assets/media/image24.png
 :name: nb_extensions_accessibility_toolbar